umitkara/Data-Structures/README.md

     The index of an element in an array is called its position.

-    The index of the first element in an array could be 0 or 1 and the type of the elements must ot must be the same based on the language.
+    The index of the first element in an array could be 0 or 1, and the type of the elements must ot mustn't be the same based on the language.

-    Also array elements stored in memory in **contiguous memory locations**.
+    Also array elements stored in the memory in **contiguous memory locations**.
 This means that the elements are stored in order and there is no gap between them.

+    <a id="dynamic-array" name="dynamic-array"></a>

     An array could be `static` or `dynamic`. *Static* arrays are created at compile time and *dynamic* arrays are created at run time.
 Difference between *static* and *dynamic* arrays is that *static* arrays could store fixed number of elements and *dynamic* arrays could store unlimited number of elements theoroticly.
 But each time the *dynamic* array reached its maximum capacity, a new memory location is allocated to store the new elements and all the old elements are copied to the new memory location.

 - **Structure (Record)**: